ESO User Portal General Information and FAQ page.

 - When do I need to use the User Portal?

 Answer: You will need to use your single User Portal username and password to access all science and observations related web-based applications where logins are normally required (e.g. p2 for Phase 2 preparation).
-Included in this is requesting data from the Science Archive Facility (especially when you as a Principal Investigator request to retrieve your proprietary raw data (click here for the service, or here for more information)), checking the WebLetter containing the OPC and scheduling information for observing proposals, checking the status of Service Mode runs,etc.
+Included in this is requesting data from the Science Archive Facility (especially when you as a Principal Investigator request to retrieve your proprietary raw data, checking the time allocation information for observing proposals, checking the status of Service Mode runs, etc.

 In addition, you will need your ESO User Portal account for proposal preparation (p1).